isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-26-post-Innovating Health: Securing Singapore’s public healthcare innovations.md

 IP, it motivates other innovators to get their IP applications backed by a national programme office such as NHIC,” he added.</p>
 </blockquote>
-<p>Hannah from NHG also highlighted another memorable innovation from the
+<p>Hannah from NHG also highlighted a memorable innovation from the National
-National Skin Centre (NSC), which developed a clinical-grade pain alleviation device that provides vibrational stimulus to relief discomfort on the skin and offer pain management during dermatological procedures such as cryotherapy.</p>
+Skin Centre (NSC), which developed a clinical-grade pain alleviation device that provides vibrational stimulus to relief discomfort on the skin and offer pain management during dermatological procedures such as cryotherapy.</p>
 <p>This pain alleviation device addresses a gap in the clinical setting,
 and presentations about its technology and how it works has been well received by dermatologists at both local and international conferences.</p>